This is not about transferring analog shop floor management to a drive, visualizing key figures on a monitor or sending lists of measures via e-mail.

 Quality in production

-Expanding horizons: Raising awareness about quality.
-The highest expectations for quality are part of everyday life in the pharma and life sciences industry.
-One medical technology manufacturer wanted to reduce its error rate on a production line for electric specialty pumps by a factor of ten through improved quality management.
-Together with ROI-EFESO, the company identified the right approach and increased quality in a way that is scalable to other product lines.
+The highest quality Standards are an indispensable part of day-to-day business in the pharmaceutical and life sciences industry.
+A medical technology company wanted to reduce the number of errors in the production line of one of its top products by a factor of 10.
+Together with ROI-EFESO, the company identified the right starting points and ensured quality increases that can also be scaled to other product lines.

 Digital Shopfloor Management